inr-kit/twps/docs/source/conclusion.rst

 Conclusion and acknowledgement
 ==================================

-Basic usage of the TSP package is to simplify preparation of input decks for computer codes with limited syntax possibilities.
+Basic usage of the TWPS package is to simplify preparation of input decks for computer codes with limited syntax possibilities.
 Instead of writing an input deck directly, a template can be written, which generally has syntax and structure of the input deck, but also can include Python code snippets,